zeromq/ingescape/doc/content/blog/editor_tour.md

 Whereas the ingeScape library is dedicated to software developers, the ingeScape editor has been designed for all the other actors who require specific visualizations or tools.
 The editor leverages the benefits of a graphical application to accelerate or extend tasks that can be achieved through coding.

 Systems built on ingeScape can contain a large number of agents and communication flows.
 The ingeScape editor introduces features to monitor and configure them dynamically.
-The editor exposes the agents ***definitions*** and the ***mappings*** between agents, which are key ingeScape concepts, detailed in the "[Your first ingeScape agent](./blog/your_first_agent)" example.
+The editor exposes the agents ***definitions*** and the ***mappings*** between agents, which are key ingeScape concepts, detailed in [your first ingeScape agent](/blog/your_first_agent).
 Other concepts join them to provide new services to the platform users.

 The current version of the editor offers the following services: